 He suggests researching local groups on the networking site MeetUp.
 “If you’re involved in a Hadoop, R, or Python MeetUp group in your city, you’ll probably connect with people who can help you land higher-paying jobs,” he says.

 4. Don’t sell yourself short.

-If you’re already employed as a data analyst and are seeking a promotion or bump in pay, prepare yourself for that conversation with your manager.
+If you’re already employed as a data analyst and are seeking a promotion or increase in pay, arm yourself for that conversation with your manager.
 There are a variety of salary calculators and resources available to check how your compensation stacks up in the market, including Salary.com, PayScale, and RHT ’s annual Salary Guide.

 Building Your Data Analytics Career

 There is no shortage of opportunities for aspiring data analytics professionals in the current job market.
 With more businesses than ever relying on data for decision-making purposes, the demand for skilled data analysts is continuing to rise.
 If you think a career in data analytics is right for you, consider the ways you can prepare yourself to break into the field and build a successful, high-paying career.

 There are also ways for current data analysts to kickstart their careers and increase their earning potential.
 If you want to take the next step in your data analytics career, there are steps you can take to develop your skills that could translate to an increase in salary.

 If you’re interested in advancing your career in analytics, take the first step by downloading our free, comprehensive guide below.

 Editor’s note: This post was originally written in September 2017 and has since been updated for accuracy.